Captain Corelli's Mandolin: Synopsis

+Dr. Iannis resides on the Greek island of Cephalonia with his daughter Pelagia, who has acquired medical knowledge through her observations of her father's practice.
+Pelagia becomes romantically involved with a young fisherman named Mandras, and they become engaged just as World War II breaks out.
+Mandras decides to join the fight on the front lines, leaving Pelagia anxiously awaiting his letters, which never arrive.
+Meanwhile, Carlo Guercio, a closeted homosexual, fights alongside the Italian forces invading Albania and witnesses the tragic death of his beloved Francesco, for whom he harbors deep affection, at the hands of the Greek army.

 In 1941, Italian and German soldiers are posted to Cephalonia, where they are ostracized by the locals.
-Pelagia is determined to hate them, especially when a jovial young captain by the name of Antonio Corelli is domiciled with her.
-Mandras comes home from the war, injured and filthy, and as Pelagia nurses him she realizes she no longer loves him.
+Pelagia is determined to hate them, especially when a young captain named Antonio Corelli is domiciled with her.
+Mandras comes home from the war and Pelagia realizes she no longer loves him.
 Mandras leaves for the Greek mainland, where he joins the communist partisan organisation ELAS.
-ELAS is cruel towards the civilian population and more frequently attacks other partisan groups (for being ideologically different) than the Axis' occupying forces.
+But this Greek resistance group is cruel towards the civilian population and frequently attacks other partisan groups for being ideologically no different than the Axis's occupying forces.

-After Mussolini loses power, Italy joins forces with the Allies.
-The Italians who occupy Greece thus are freed from their duties.
-After defeating the Italian division, the German soldiers on Cephalonia turn on them, and order a massive execution.
+When Italy surrenders, their former German allies turn on them.
+After defeating the Italian division, the German soldiers on Cephalonia carry out a massive execution.
 Corelli's life is saved by Carlo Guercio, who shields him with his body when they face execution by firing squad.
 Guercio dies, and the wounded Corelli is aided by a Greek back to Pelagia's house.
 Corelli has to stay hidden from the Germans, whose orders are to kill any surviving Italians.

 As soon as he is well enough, Corelli escapes to Italy, promising Pelagia that he will return as soon as the war ends and then they will be married.
-Corelli leaves Antonia, his mandolin, with Pelagia for safekeeping.
+Corelli leaves "Antonia," his mandolin, with Pelagia for safekeeping.

-The Germans become brutal but the war eventually ends.
-Communists take over the island for a period of time (and large parts of Greece in general) and mistreat the population.
-Dr Iannis is considered an intellectual, therefore suspect, and is sent to a camp along with some of his friends who protest against his treatment.
-Mandras returns, indoctrinated with Communist ideologies and having learned to read.
-He has read Pelagia's letters and knows that she does not love him, so he tries to rape her.
-This is prevented by the fact that Pelagia is armed, and by intervention of Mandras' mother who realizes what almost happened and repudiates her own son.
+The war eventually ends and communists take over the island.
+Dr Iannis is considered an intellectual, therefore suspect, and is sent to a camp along with some of his friends, who protest against his treatment.
+Mandras returns, having learned to read, indoctrinated with Communist ideologies.
+He has read Pelagia's letters and knows that she does not love him, so he tries unsuccessfully to rape her.
+Mandras' mother realizes what almost happened and repudiates her own son.
 Ashamed, he commits suicide.
-Mandras' mother comforts Pelagia and for the remainder of her life, remains close with Pelagia.
+Mandras' mother comforts Pelagia and remains close with Pelagia for the remainder of her life.

-Some time after, a baby girl is left on Pelagia's doorstep, whom Pelagia adopts.
+Some time after, a baby girl is left on Pelagia's doorstep, who Pelagia adopts.
 Dr Iannis comes home, traumatised.
-Life goes on in Cephalonia, though interrupted by the 1953 Ionian earthquake, in which Iannis dies.

-Corelli does not return, though Pelagia is convinced she sees his ghost.
 The baby girl, whom Pelagia has named Antonia, grows up and marries.
 Antonia later has a son who is named Iannis in honor of the doctor.

-Many years later, an old man visits Pelagia.
-It is Antonio Corelli, now a famous mandolin player.
-He explains that he did not visit before because, having seen her with baby Antonia on her doorstep and believing her to be married, he was bitter.
-The novel ends on a happy note.